 One of the largest companies in the world that is infamous for not paying their shareholder’s dividends is that of Amazon.
 Instead, investors see growth in the form of appreciation on the NASDAQ stock exchange, meaning they can sell their shares for more than what they paid.

 On the other hand, companies such as Apple reward their investors with smaller dividends that usually fall within the 1-2% range, alongside very healthy appreciation gains.

 If you’re looking for long-term investments in the blue-chip stocks space, then you will need to use an online broker.
-If you’re looking for stocks that have a good history of share value growth, then it might be worth considering a CFD platform such as eToro or Plus500.
+If you’re looking for stocks that have a good history of share value growth, then it might be worth considering a CFD platform such as Plus500.

 Alternatively, as CFD brokers are not conducive for dividend payments, you can use a traditional online broker such as Ally Invest.

 3. Mutual Funds